-Summer time means we’re reaching for something cold and refreshing more often.
-Sometimes, that means grabbing a sports drink, soda, or juice loaded with sugar—but there are better options.
+Summertime means we’re reaching for something cold and refreshing more often to keep us hydrated.
+Sometimes, that means grabbing a sports drink, soda or juice loaded with sugar—but it doesn’t have to.

-Sipping sugary drinks without moderation can lead to tooth decay, and that will negatively affect overall health.
-Those drinks also don’t keep us as hydrated as we need to be in the heat.
+Sipping sugary drinks without moderation can lead to tooth decay, and that will negatively affect our overall health.
+They also don’t keep us as hydrated as we need to be in the heat.

 Here are two recipes for easy summer party drinks that keep the flavor without the added sugar:

 Cucumber-Mint Infused Water

 Add some flash to your water pitcher by splashing in some cucumber and mint.
 Cucumbers have impressive health benefits, such as blood pressure regulation, and can kill bacteria that causes bad breath.
 The popular herb mint helps with digestion and inflammation associated with headaches and migraines.

 - 1/3-cup fresh mint leaves

 - Wash and carefully peel the skin from the cucumber.

 - Put the mint leaves in the pitcher.
 Use a wooden spoon to gently mash and stir to help release flavor.

 - Stir and chill in refrigerator until cold.
 You can strain the water or pour it into glasses and serve as is.